rbms-bsc/DCRMR/_pages/Phys-desc/Details-of-applied-material.md

 <a name="6.265.1.2">6.265.1.2</a> [Sources of information](/DCRMR/phys-desc/#6011-sources-of-information)

-## 6.265.2 RDA Definition and scope
+## 6.265.2 RDA definition and scope

 <a name="6.265.2.1">6.265.2.1</a> Details of a physical or chemical substance that is applied to a base material of a manifestation.